zfkl/backend-python-test/README.md

 You can complete the tasks in any order.

-The test should take about an hour.
-Not all the tasks can be completed in that time.

 Separate your commits by task and use the following format for your commit messages: TASK-{task number}: {meaningful message}

 ### Tasks